Twinklebear/Twinklebear.github.io-jekyll/_posts/2018-08-10-volume-rendering-with-webgl.md

 $$[0, 1]$$ texture coordinate space for the 3D volume.

-The vertex shader we'll use is shown below, the rasterized back faces colored by ray direction is shown in Figure 7.
+The vertex shader we'll use is shown below, the rasterized back faces colored by the view ray direction is shown in Figure 7.

 {% highlight glsl %}
 #version 300 es